sflanker/paulwheeler.us/README.md

 ## About

-This is the source code for my personal website, which is just a landing page with a little bit of information about myself.
+This is the source code for my personal website, which is just a landing page with a bit of information about myself.
 This site is static content hosted in a google cloud bucket.
 The site is generated using a modified version of [Eleventy](https://github.com/sflanker/eleventy) from [Handlebars](https://handlebarsjs.com/) templates with [YAML](https://yaml.org/) files and [Sass](https://sass-lang.com/) style sheets.
-In an effort to avoid bloat my goal was to use as little javascript as possible, and this page has a single inline event handler to make the page's scroll position accessible to css rules.
+In an effort to avoid bloat my goal was to use as little JavaScript as possible, and this page has a single inline event handler to make the page's scroll position accessible to css rules.

 ### Applying CSS Styles Based on Scroll